Kitsap Memorial State Park

 The four cabins at Kitsap Memorial have the added convenience of kitchenettes with mini refrigerators, and microwaves.
 Each cabin is 13-by-13-feet in size, and is furnished with a bunk bed that sleeps three and a futon that sleeps two.
 All cabins have electric heat, lights, locking doors, and are ADA accessible.
 Bathrooms and showers are nearby.
 Outside is a picnic table, fire pit, and water standpipe.
 Visitors should take along blankets and warm clothing as evenings can be cool.
 For more information, visit our cabins and yurts page.

-Reservations & Fees
+Reservations & fees

-Reservations can be made online or by calling 888-CAMPOUT (888-226-7688).
+Reservations can be made online or by calling (888) CAMPOUT or (888) 226-7688).
+All reservations can be made nine months in advance from date of booking.
 For fee information, check out our camping rates page.